epasveer/seer/README.md

     % seergdb --run   myprog arg1 arg2                  # Debug myprog with its arguments.
 Run it immediately without breaking.
     % seergdb --attach <pid>  myprog                    # Debug myprog by attaching to the currently running pid.
     % seergdb --connect <host:port> myprog              # Debug myprog by connecting to the currently started gdbserver process.
+    % seergdb --rr      <host:port>                     # Debug a program by connecting to a RR replay session.
     % seergdb --core <corefile> myprog                  # Debug a corefile for myprog.

     % seergdb --project myproject.seer                  # Load a debug session from a project file.